MP for South Devon

 Liberal Democrat Spokesperson (Schools)

-Caroline Voaden is the Liberal Democrat MP for South Devon, elected on 4 July 2024.
-She serves as the Liberal Democrat Spokesperson for Schools and sits on the Education Committee, and she served on the Victims and Courts Bill committee in June 2025.
+Caroline Voaden is the Liberal Democrat MP for South Devon, elected in 2024.
+She serves on the Education Committee and, from October 2025, is the Liberal Democrat Spokesperson for Schools, with earlier parliamentary work including a committee role on the Victims and Courts Bill in June 2025.

-Declares three entries for gifts, benefits and hospitality from UK sources.
+She has three declared entries of gifts, benefits and hospitality from UK sources.

 Generated 21 February 2026